kodokojo/kodokojo/README.md

 You want to contribute?
 It's very nice!
 Feel free to read our [Contribution page](CONTRIBUTE.md) to know what guidelines we try to apply.

-You may find help on our Slack channel if needed.
+You may find help on our [Gitter](https://gitter.im/kodokojo/kodokojo) channel if needed.
 Don't be afraid to ask.

 ## Go further